24 Years

 While attending college, Josh volunteered as a Reserve Deputy with the Rhea County Sheriff's Office and as a Reserve Police Officer with the Spring City Police Department, gaining early experience in patrol operations and corrections.

-Began full-time service as a Corrections Deputy and later promoted to Patrol Deputy, gaining firsthand knowledge of jail operations, patrol response, and county-wide enforcement.
+Began full-time service as a Corrections Deputy, later promoted to Patrol Deputy and attended the Police Academy.
+Gained firsthand knowledge of jail operations, patrol response, and county-wide enforcement.

 Joined Dayton PD, serving in patrol roles before advancing into supervision.
 Also served as a School Resource Officer at Bryan College, building experience in school safety and community-based policing.